json0130/multi-client-communication-system/README.md

 Extracted drugs: [Drug A, Drug B]
 Checking Database: Drug A vs Drug B
 Match Found: Drug A + Drug B
-GPT Prompt: "[sad] I'm feeling overwhelmed"
-Bot Response: "[COMFORT] Hi!
+GPT Prompt: "[neutral] You are a medically-informed assistant responding to a patient" Bot Response: "[CONFUSED] Hi!
 Drug A and Drug B has a Major Interaction, Do not take these medications together ..."
 ```

 ### Action Tags for Arduino